doomy23/ReactGames/README.md

 # ReactGames
-Simple games with websocket and Redux architechture
+Simple games in React with Websockets, SQLite3 and a Redux architechture in the front-end.

 ## Getting started